Search

 Nutrition label to help you make good decisions when dining out

 Many restaurants have nutritional information online.
-Use their websites to make better choices for healthy dining out experience.
+Use their websites to make better choices for a healthy dining-out experience.
 Doing so will save hundreds of calories and avoid excessive amounts of salt, unhealthy fats, and carbohydrates.
 For example, most deli/cafe sandwiches and wraps contain 600-800 calories.
 A chicken Caesar salad often contains 800 calories.
 Vegetarian dishes at Asian restaurants can be the most caloric on the menu, and soups often contain an entire day’s worth of sodium.

 If you arrive at the restaurant with a plan of action already prepared, you won’t fret over what to order and fall victim to the most indulgent item on the menu.
 Plus, when you get caught up with what everyone else is ordering, it’s hard to stick to your guns and get the healthy option.
 Make a decision before you even leave the house and stick to it.